-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) The faculty must include at least two core faculty members. ^(Detail)
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

+II.B.4.b) Core faculty members must complete the annual ACGME neurologist, and a minimum of three full-time neurology faculty members who provide clinical service and teaching and who devote sufficient time to the program to ensure basic and clinical education for residents.
+(Core)

+Faculty Survey.
+(Core)

+II.B.4.c) The core faculty must include a program director, a child